ykanggit/probo/controls/physical/facilities/PHY.FAC.002_physical_access_control.md

 ## Implementation

-If you are working from a coworking space or subleasing offices, you don’t have much do to.
+If you are working from a co-working space or subleasing offices, you don’t have much do to.
 Provide a link to their access policy and the dashboard they probably provide to manage the list of authorized personnel.

 If you have your own office space, you need to provide: